-“For a working individual earning income, the goal should be to have just enough cash to provide an emergency buffer to protect against any pitfalls that could hinder financial well-being,” says Sergio Garcia, a certified financial planner at Brennan Financial Services in Dallas.
+“For a working individual earning income, the goal should be to have just enough cash to provide an emergency buffer to protect against any pitfalls that could hinder financial well-being,” says Sergio Garcia, senior financial planner at Frontier Investment Management in Dallas.

 Broadly speaking, there are six key costs to focus on: housing, transportation, food, health care/insurance, utilities and other household expenses.
 The first two categories typically require the largest monthly payments.

 How much you need to save to survive an adverse life event comes down to you and your family’s financial situation and security.

 A two-income family, for example, may only need to have three months’ worth of expenses, because of the greater stability offered by two earners.
 But if there is only one income, or wages are largely commission-based, “the amount held in cash should be closer to six months of expenses, or even longer,” Garcia says.